cwi-dis/CEAP-360VR-Dataset/README.md

 	- Data Processed
 		contains scripts that undertake the pre-processing steps for converting the raw data to the transformed/frame data in the transformed and frame folders. conatins scripts for continuous annotation, behavior and physiological data analysis and visualization.
+	- CEAP-360VR_Baseline
+		contains scripts to generate processed behavioral and physiological data with V-A labels for deep learning experiments and features for machine learning experiments. contains scripts to run ML and DL experiments under both  subject-dependent and subject-independent model.

 ## Usage